desmondfowler/ukraine-osint-investigation/README.md

 # Analyzing Social Media Activity related to a News Event

+**Update 3/12/2025:** This repo is indefinitely on hold, and has been for a while.
+I think Twitter (now X) changed their API when I was working on it, and I never bothered to work around it.

 ## Objective

 The objective of this project is to use open-source intelligence (OSINT) tools to analyze social media activity related to a news event and identify patterns or trends in the data.